Savor the bold flavors of our Steak and Shrimp Fried Rice Supreme—packed with juicy steak, succulent shrimp, and savory rice perfection.

 What internal temperature should beef reach?

-Beef should reach an internal temperature of 145°F measured with a meat thermometer, per USDA FSIS guidelines.
-Always allow the cooked meat to rest for at least 3 minutes before slicing to ensure juices redistribute, keeping it tender and flavorful.
+Beef, like the ribeye in this recipe, should reach an internal temperature of 145°F measured with a meat thermometer, per USDA FSIS guidelines.
+After cooking, allow the meat to rest for a few minutes before slicing; this helps the juices redistribute, ensuring a tender and flavorful result.

 What goes well with Steak and Shrimp Fried Rice Supreme?